-Budapest - including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue – is not described in detail although it has UNESCO World Heritage status, because most expats most probably know why the capital is so sublime.
+Budapest is not covered here although it has UNESCO World Heritage status and several special sites - including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue – because most expats already know why the capital is so sublime.

 1. Tokaj Wine Region's Historical Landscapes